instruqt/docs/source/index.html.md

 The CLI includes an `instruqt track logs` command, that you can use to get the logs of the instances of your track.
 All output of spinning up the environments for your track, as well as the output of the `check`, `cleanup` and `setup` scripts is available using this command.

 This command will tail the logs until you cancel it (ctrl-c).

+You can run this command from the folder where your `track.yml` is, or you can pass `--organization` and `--slug` flags to specify for which track you want to see the logs.